DFW1N/vaultify/README.md

 # Overview

-Vaultify is a powerful CLI tool developed in Go, designed to enhance productivity and security by encrypting the state-files in `base64` for managing Terraform state files.
+Vaultify is a powerful CLI tool developed in Go, designed to enhance productivity and security by storing state-files as `base64` encoded strings in a secure location.
 It streamlines the encryption and storage of state files across multiple platforms, including `HashiCorp Vault`, `Azure Storage Account`, and soon, `AWS S3 buckets`.
 By automating the encryption and push/pull processes, Vaultify ensures your Terraform state files are securely managed and easily accessible.

 > NOTE: You can also refer to vaultify documentation at [Vaultify](https://vaultify.buungroup.com) to learn more.